How does VAT funding work?

 For businesses that deferred their VAT payments, the deferred VAT must be paid in full before or on 31 March 2021 or join the VAT deferral new payment scheme between 23 February 2021 – 21 June 2021.
 The new payment scheme is designed to repay deferred VAT payments in equal instalments, interest-free, over 2021/2022.

-How can I get VAT funding to help with deferred VAT payments?
+How can I get VAT funding to help with the new deferred VAT payment scheme?

 If you wish to pay your VAT bill in full by the 31st of March 2021, you can contact JPM Capital and we will advise you on your VAT payments.
 Our specialist VAT funding facility can help turn your quarterly payment into monthly arrears.
 If you have any queries or issues regarding VAT funding and deferred VAT payments due to COVID-19, our experienced team is at hand to answer your questions.